MICA: Multi-Agent Industrial Coordination Assistant: Methodology

 \subsection{Adaptive Assembly Step Recognition}

 We estimate the assembly step from \emph{streaming} first-person video by integrating two complementary detectors and a lightweight adaptive fusion.
-The \emph{state–graph detector} leverages the workflow in the knowledge base (KB) to score each candidate step according to required components and their multiplicities, enforcing structural consistency.
+The \emph{state–graph detector} leverages workflow constraints automatically derived from the component knowledge base (KB) and assembly procedure templates to score each candidate step according to required components and their multiplicities, enforcing structural consistency.
 The \emph{retrieval detector} compares the current frame against a gallery of reference states in an embedding space to provide a similarity–based estimate.
 The two detectors are complementary: the former supplies structure and interpretability, the latter is robust to occlusion and detection noise; our \emph{Adaptive Step Fusion (ASF)} combines them at the class level and adapts online from speech–driven feedback.

 \textbf{\textit{a) State–graph detector.}} Let $\mathcal{S}=\{S_1,\dots,S_K\}$ be the set of steps.
 For each step $S_j$, the KB specifies a rule triple $(\mathrm{all\_of}_j,\mathrm{any\_of}_j,\mathrm{forbid}_j)$, where sets list required, alternative, and forbidden components (by KB part IDs).
 For brevity, denote $\mathcal{A}_j:=\mathrm{all\_of}_j$, $\mathcal{O}_j:=\mathrm{any\_of}_j$, and $\mathcal{F}_j:=\mathrm{forbid}_j$.
 Counts $n(k)$ are computed from the depth–refined context $O_{\text{rel}}$ (Sec.~\ref{sec:depth_context_selection}) aggregated over the sliding window; the required multiplicity $r_j(k)$ comes from the KB (default $r_j(k){=}1$ if unspecified).
 We score each step by